curtmcd/pentomino/README.md

-# Pentomino packing
+# Pentomino Packing

+This set of programs finds all possible ways to pack the twelve pentominos into a rectangular grid of size 10x6, 12x5, 15x4 or 20x3.
+It will also render those packings as HTML5 files using SVG drawings.

 ![Screenshot of 10x6 solution](/sol-10x6-N.png)

-This application finds all possible ways to pack the twelve pentominos into a rectangular grid of size 10x6, 12x5, 15x4 or 20x3.
-It will also render those packings as HTML5 files using SVG drawings.

 # Programs

-The programs here are written in C++11 and are ready to be compiled on a GNU/Linux system using `gmake`.
+The programs here are written in C++11 and are ready to be compiled on a basic GNU/Linux system using `gmake` (see compilation instructions below).

 ## pent

-This program generates the packings and writes them to stdout in a simple ASCII format like this:
+This program generates the packings and writes them to stdout in a simple ASCII format like this, with a blank line between each packing.

     I I I I I L L L L M
     P P P W W X U U L M